 An About Us Page - What It Stands For

 The About Us page offers online shoppers access to your brand and the people behind it.
-This could include:
+This could include as a written content the following.

 The story behind your brand.